Airfields

 OS Ref TA135170 (Open 11/1943 to 10/1945 – with three concrete runways ranging from 1400 to 3000 yards in length with one B1 type hangar and two T2 type hangars, plus 36 hard-standings).
 The Pundit code was ‘NK’ and the height above sea level was 31 feet.
 It was used in post-war years as an overspill site for local MSU’s and finally closed in 1957.

-It in use in 2012 as an industrial site and the former runways are currently being used for a variety of storage.
+It was in use in 2012 as an industrial site and the former runways are currently being used for a variety of storage.

 Units were as follows;